Harshiii02/Evergift-/README.md

 ## ✨ Features

-- 📨 **Envelope-Style Login Animation**
-  A unique sign-in experience where the login form folds into a stylized envelope upon success.

 - 🌄 **Hero Section with Animated Transition**
   Clicking "Explore" zooms the background into a circle, transitioning into the main layout.